 - Access Receivables Management must be honest about who they are and what they are attempting to do.
-They must notify you that they are a collection agency both orally and in writing.
+They must notify you that they are a debt collection agency both orally and in writing.

-Remove Access Receivables Management from Your Credit Report Today!
+Remove Access Receivables Management From Your Credit Report Today!